 Call a skilled and caring New York nursing home abuse lawyer now – free consultation

 The elder abuse lawyers at our law firm have dedicated their careers to fighting abuse and neglect of vulnerable seniors.
-Elder abuse is what we do.
-We can help you and your family obtain justice after an injury or wrongful death inside a New York facility.
+Elder abuse litigation is what we do.
+Our New York nursing home abuse attorneys can help you and your family obtain justice after an injury or wrongful death inside a New York facility.
 Begin the conversation by calling us now for your free case consultation at 646-969-5855.
 You can also fill out the free online contact form below.

-What is Nursing Home Neglect, Nursing Home Negligence or Nursing Home Abuse?
+What is Nursing Home Neglect or Nursing Home Abuse?

 Abuse does not have to involve physical contact – in fact, it is unfortunately common for staff to emotionally abuse residents.
 This could include screaming at a resident, threatening them, or insulting them out of frustration or anger.
-While not as obvious as physical abuse, verbal abuse can have a lasting effect for patients that can negatively affect a resident’s physical and emotional well being.
+While not as obvious as physical abuse, verbal abuse can have a lasting effect on patients that can negatively affect a resident’s physical and emotional well-being.

 - Pressure sores (Bed sores or pressure ulcers)